Religion in the Democratic Republic of the Congo: Statistics

 Estimates concerning religion in the DRC Congo vary greatly.

 Christianity

-Roman Catholicism
+Catholicism

-There are around 35 million Catholics in the country, representing about half of the total population.
+There are around 35 million Catholics in the country.
 There are six archdioceses and 41 dioceses.
-The impact of the Roman Catholic Church in the DRC is enormous.
-Besides involving over 40 percent of the population in its religious services, its schools have educated over 60 percent of the nation's primary school students and more than 40 percent of its secondary students.
+The impact of the Catholic Church in the DRC is enormous.
+Besides involving over 40% of the population in its religious services, its schools have educated over 60% of the nation's primary school students and more than 40% of its secondary students.
 The church owns and manages an extensive network of hospitals, schools, and clinics, as well as many diocesan economic enterprises, including farms, ranches, stores, and artisans' shops.

 The church's penetration of the country at large is a product of the colonial era.
-The Belgian colonial state authorized and subsidized the predominantly Belgian Roman Catholic missions to establish schools and hospitals throughout the colony.
+The Belgian colonial state authorized and subsidized the predominantly Belgian Catholic missions to establish schools and hospitals throughout the colony.

 Protestantism

 Protestant missionaries have been active since 1878 when the first Protestant mission was founded among the Congo.
 Early relations with the state were not warm.
 During the existence of the Congo Free State (1885–1908), some Protestant missionaries witnessed and publicized state and charter company abuses against the population during rubber- and ivory-gathering operations.
 That evidence helped lead to the international outcry that forced King Léopold II to cede control of the Congo Free State to the Belgian state.

 Situated outside of the governing colonial trinity of state, Catholic church, and companies, Protestant missions did not enjoy the same degree of official confidence as that accorded their Catholic counterparts.
 State subsidies for hospitals and schools, for example, were (with two individual exceptions) reserved exclusively for Catholic institutions until after World War II.

 The colonial state divided up the colony into spiritual franchises, giving each approved mission group its own territory.
 At independence in 1960, some forty-six Protestant missionary groups were at work, the majority of them North American, British, or Scandinavian in origin.
 The missions established a committee to maintain contact and minimize competition among them.
 This body evolved into a union called the Church of Christ in the Congo, now simply the Church of Christ in Congo.
 The Church of Christ developed rules that permitted members of one evangelical congregation to move to and be accepted by another.
 It also established institutions that served common needs, such as bookstores and missionary guest houses.

 Since independence, church leadership and control have been widely and successfully Africanized, though not without conflict.
 Most mission property has been transferred to autonomous Congolese churches, and many foreign missionaries now work directly under the supervision of a Congolese-run church.
 The new indigenous leadership has succeeded in expanding its churches in Africa's largest Francophone Protestant community.